 - Also many may Brute-force your passwords.

 See Here About The Phishing Attacks: Stay safe from online phishing attacks

 Following are some tips you may take into consideration to be safe from data leaks like LinkedIn database leaks.

 - Change your password as soon as you found out about any of the breaches.

 - If you found your details leaked in a data breach, make sure that your identification documents like Citizenship Card, Driver’s License and Passport details have not leaked.
 So change those details as soon as you found out.

 - Always keep a strong password including numeric, and alphabets with both the cases and symbols.
 If it becomes difficult to remember them for you, use secure password managers available online like Keep.
 Or, you can write them in your personal pocket notebook and keep them away from others.

 - Always set up two-factor authentication for your logins with your devices.

 - As a security measure, you can change your email password every month and log out from all devices and all sessions once.

-- If you seldom use LinkedIn and want to protect your data you have made online, you may consider quitting social media and deleting your account.
+- If you seldom use LinkedIn and want to protect the data you have made online, you may consider quitting social media and deleting your account.
 However, above mentioned methods can probably save your data from being compromised easily.
 Therefore, you can consider not quitting.

-- Do not click any suspicious links or do not click any links that pop up while surfing your internet which you might not need.
+- Do not click any suspicious links or do not click any links that pop up while surfing your internet that you might not need.
 Also, avoid the links sent to you by unknown people to your inbox.

 - Your data may also be leaked due to inefficiency and insufficient security measures practised by the tech companies, Internet Service Providers and other companies you rely on for the internet.

+Scraping our member’s data from LinkedIn violates our terms of service and we are constantly working to protect our members and their data.
 So basically it depends on what we use, how we use and how much risk we take.